castles

 A Brief History of Chapultepec Castle

-Unfortunately, Gálvez died from yellow fever before the castle was completed, leaving the viceregal estate unfinished.
+Unfortunately, Gálvez’s service was brief.
+Before he could complete the project, he died from yellow fever — known in Mexico as vomito negro because internal bleeding turned the victim’s vomit black.
+The estate went unfinished.
 By 1806, the municipal government had taken ownership of the structures, and in 1833, they were converted into the Colegio Militar, a military academy that trained young officers for the Mexican Army.

 Vista de la Plaza Mayor de la Ciudad de México (View of the Zócalo of Mexico City) by Cristóbal de Villapando, 1695